iAmKevinMcKee/make-route-for-laravel/README.md

 - For index and create actions, a basic unit test is created
 - More to come in future releases

+## Model Routes
+If you are creating a route associated with a model, this is a great way to scaffold everything you need for that route.
 ``` php
 php artisan make:model-route Model resourcefulAction
 ```